billtracker/billtracker-backend/README.md

     - [Visual Studio Code](https://code.visualstudio.com/)

 ## 3. Docker
-For local development purposes we use Docker to set up infrastructure (PostgreSQL, PGAdmin4) and optionally the application (for frontend development).
+For local development purposes all instances can be contenerized using Docker. to set up infrastructure and optionally the application (for the frontend development).

 ## 4. Build & Run

-### Only infrastructure:
+### Infrastructure:

+Infrastructure elements:
+- PostgreSQL
+- pgAdmin4

 ```bash
 docker-compose up -d